-- 1.1 This decision form seeks the Mayor's approval of additional funding of £296,300 in 2023, to enhance the GLA's contribution to Notting Hill Carnival's stewarding and crowd-management resources.
+- 1.1 The sum of £650,000 was approved by the Mayor of London, in MD2950, for Notting Hill Carnival events in 2022, 2023 and 2024.
+This decision form seeks the Mayor's approval of additional funding of up to £296,300 in 2024 to Notting Hill Carnival Ltd. This additional funding, which was also provided in 2023 under cover of MD3150, is a contribution to the costs of enhancing Notting Hill Carnival's stewarding and crowd-management resources.
 The funding is specifically to cover increased stewarding costs, and additional stewarding provision and crowd-management support.
-The sum of £650,000 has already been approved by the Mayor of London, in MD2950.
-This decision form seeks approval to increase the funding to Notting Hill Carnival Ltd to a total of £946,300 in 2023. - 1.2 The GLA takes reasonable steps to assist in the mitigation of public safety risks, as far as possible, through the support given to the community event organiser, Notting Hill Carnival Ltd. - 1.3 The GLA has powers and duties under the Greater London Authority Act 1999 (GLA Act) to promote wealth creation, economic and social development, and improvement of the environment in Greater London; and to promote tourism to, in and through Greater London.
+The total cost to the GLA for the event will be up to £946,300 in 2024. - 1.2 Whilst not an event for which the GLA is responsible, the GLA considers it important to take, where and to the extent to which it can, reasonable steps to assist Notting Hill Carnival Ltd to mitigate public safety risks. - 1.3 The GLA has powers and duties under the Greater London Authority Act 1999 (GLA Act) to promote wealth creation, economic and social development, and improvement of the environment in Greater London; and to promote tourism to, in and through Greater London.
 Events have a profound potential to bring economic and social benefits to the city.
 Major events can raise the city's profile and present a positive image to the world's media and potential visitors. - 1.4 The Notting Hill Carnival has been staged in London over the August bank holiday weekend every year since 1966 (except 2020 and 2021, due to COVID-19).
 It is a great celebration of Caribbean culture and one of London's highest-profile public events, attracting people from across not only the capital, but also the UK and overseas. - 1.5 The artistic vision of Carnival is to foster the creative development and enhancement of diverse artistic excellence; and to transform perceptions of Carnival culture locally, nationally and internationally.
-The event celebrates the history of Carnival, and reflects diverse artistic elements, cultural identity, heritage and community cohesion. - 1.6 In addition to the weekend event, there is an associated programme of community-led work that runs throughout the year, including Carnival arts education projects.
-Combined, these programmes and events support the GLA's duty to promote tourism to, in and through Greater London; and the exercise of powers to promote social development.
+The event celebrates the history of Carnival, and reflects diverse artistic elements, cultural identity, heritage and community cohesion.